Dispute Seattle Parking Tickets

 Do parking citations go on my record?

-Fortunately, parking tickets are not recorded on your driving record.
-However, ignoring your tickets can be reported to your local DMV, which can lead to severe consequences.
-If you refuse to pay for your parking infractions’ fines, the DMV can suspend your driver’s license, or even reject the renewal of your car’s registration.
+Fortunately, parking tickets are not listed on your driving record.
+However, unpaid tickets can be reported to your local DMV, which can lead to severe consequences.
+If you refuse to pay off your parking fines, the DMV can suspend your driver’s license, or even reject the renewal of your car’s registration.

 Instead of ignoring a parking citation, why not try to appeal it?
 You will fail if you never try, so try to fight the good fight and don’t waste your hard-earned money on parking infractions that can you challenge.

-What if I got a citation and someone took it off my vehicle, or it blew off on its own?
+What if I got a citation and someone took it off my vehicle, or it blew off?
 Is that a valid excuse not to pay?

 If you got a parking ticket and someone took it off of your vehicle, you still have to pay the ticket fine.
 Parking enforcement will notify you of your violation twice through the mail before the payment’s due date.
 If the address on your registration is incorrect, or if you changed your address without notifying the DMV, the parking infraction can be turned over to a collection agency.
 This can lower your credit score, making it harder for you to sign a mortgage or apply for a car loan.